Join Us on a Great Adventure for the Lord!

 Are you called to be a Knight?

 The consecrated life is challenging yet joyful and rewarding at the same time!
-The Knights exist to serve the Church and the wider community by prayer; adoration of the Most Blessed Sacrament; and a wide-ranging variety of apostolic works, including training altar servers, giving spiritual talks, online evangelizing, and assisting the poor.
+The Knights exist to serve the Church and the wider community by prayer; adoration of the Most Blessed Sacrament; and a wide-ranging variety of apostolic works.

-Our life is a balance of work, prayer, and free time/recreation (think fun!) lived in community.
-We treat one another as brothers, and our fraternal life gives each individual support on his heavenly journey.
+A Band of Brothers You will not fight alone.
+In our friary, you will find true brothers who challenge you, forgive you, and march with you toward heaven.
+As St. Francis said, “The Lord gave me brothers.”
+We live a common life of shared work, prayer, and recreation, supporting one another as we strive to be the saints God created us to be.
+Our fraternal life gives each individual support on his heavenly journey.
 “A religious community is a gift of the Spirit.
 It is the love of God, poured into our hearts by the Holy Spirit, from which religious community takes its origin and is built as a true family gathered together in the Lord’s name” (Fraternal Life in Community, Congregation for Institutes of Consecrated Life & Societies of Apostolic Life).

 One of our important duties is serving Holy Mass, which we do as reverently as we can.
 The Knights are blessed to serve Mass in both forms, the Ordinary Form and the Extraordinary Form (Traditional Latin Mass).